 The electric Niro is available in three trim levels, simply called 2, 3 and 4, and currently starts from close to £37,000, rising to over £42,000 for the top-spec version.
 Standard kit is generous, with every model getting LED headlights, rear parking sensors, a rear-view camera, a 10.25-inch driver’s display, Android Auto and Apple CarPlay connectivity, plus 17-inch alloy wheels.
 The base model also features an eight-inch central touchscreen, while 3 and 4 spec Niros get another 10.25-inch display.

-As well as the larger touchscreen, 3-spec Niros also come with front parking sensors, heated front seats and steering wheel, plus keyless entry and start.
+As well as the larger touchscreen, 3-spec Niros also come with front parking sensors, heated front seats and steering wheel, plus keyless entry and start – this is our pick of the range.
 Meanwhile, the top-of-the-range Niro 4 gets luxuries like a head-up display, sunroof, faux-leather upholstery, Harman Kardon sound system and the option to have contrastingly coloured C-pillar ‘blades’.
-You also can add a heat pump to the 3 and 4 models to more efficiently warm the cabin.
+You also can add a heat pump to the 3 and 4 models to more efficiently warm the cabin in colder months.

 Make sure to check out our twin test between the Kia Niro and MG4 EV, or for a more detailed look at the Niro EV, read on for the rest of our in-depth review...

 In This Review

 - 1Verdict - currently readingThe new Niro EV picks up right where the e-Niro left off, adding sharper styling and intuitive infotainment to the brand’s popular electric family-car package